 To put the different portfolios in perspective, an overview is provided regarding number of covers, written premium, and statutory provisions.
 The main segments and provisions are highlighted.
+In both entities, the Mortgage related covers are statutory provisions.
+The main segments and provisions are highlighted.
 In both entities, the Mortgage related covers are most material.

-In the table below, the life portfolio is broken down by number of covers, written premium, and statutory provisions gross of reinsurance.
-Mortgage represents most of the covers (74%), written premium (83%) and even 92% of provisions of business.
-Consumer Loan and Collective represent 25% of the covers, but only 15% of the written premium and 4% of provisions; the insured but only 15% of the written premium and 4% of provisions; the insured amounts are typically low in these segments.
-The Other segment is the Whole Life Funeral product.
+In the table below, the health and non-life portfolios are broken down by number of covers and statutory provisions gross of reinsurance.
+Mortgage represents most of the covers (73%), written premium (61%), and provisions (93%).
+Consumer Loan and Collective represent 22% of the covers and 16% of written premium, but only 6% of provisions; the insured amounts are typically low in these segments even if premiums provisions increased due to new assumptions.
+The Other segment is the Surety Ship product.
+It represents 4% of covers, but 23% of written premium, and 0.2% of provisions: it is a short natured product, running on average for only three months and increased comparing to last year.